 A suite of fast, opinionated terminal tools written in Rust.
 Single static binaries.
 Shared TUI foundation.
 No runtime deps.

-Rust, the language, named itself after the chemical.
-Fe2O3 is the iron oxide that gives rust its color.
-It is also what happens when iron meets oxygen meets time.
+Rust, the language, was actually named after a family of fungi (Pucciniales, plant pathogens "over-engineered for survival," as Graydon Hoare put it).
+The iron-oxide association came later, through the visual rhyme with what those fungi look like on a leaf.
+Fe2O3 is that iron oxide: what happens when iron meets oxygen meets time.
 These tools are the result of pointing fast iron at the soft corners of a workflow.
 This is the terminal half of that toolkit.

 Every tool sits on crust, a small pane-based TUI library.
 Colors, borders, scrolling, image rendering, and line wrapping all behave identically everywhere.